brennaveir/firmware-test/README.md

     https://firmware.ptzoptics.com

 Our cameras can reach out to the cloud to receive a firmware update through a HTTP GET request.
-Here is a sample cURL request for a firmware update:
+Here is a sample cURL request for firmware update information (delivered via RVU.json):

     curl https://firmware.ptzoptics.com/F53.HI/RVU.json

-Each camera’s firmware is hosted by its model number.
-In this case the model is: F53.HI
+Each camera’s firmware is availble at our web server based on the model identifier.
+In this case the model identifier is: F53.HI

 ## RVU.json